It’s FOSS is a blog that focuses on Open Source in general and Linux in particular.

 Who is behind this blog?

-I am Abhishek Prakash, currently working as a Software Engineer.
+I am Abhishek Prakash, a software professional with 5+ years of experience.
 I have a double degree (in Erasmus exchange program) in Electronic and Communication Engineering from Grenoble Institute of Technology, France and Polytechnic University of Turin, Italy.
 I graduated from Sikkim Manipal Institute of Technology, India in 2008 with a degree in Electronics and Communication engineering.
-I have worked with IBM for almost a year as an Application Developer.
 I have a keen interest in Linux and Open Source and I virtually live by Linux.
-I have contributed on many top notch technology blogs such as Make Tech Easier and RefuGeeks.
+I have contributed to many top-notch technology blogs such as Make Tech Easier and RefuGeeks.

 I also write on my general purpose tech blog: Computer And You.